mpc001/end-to-end-lipreading/README.md

 This implementation includes 2-layer BGRU which consists of 1024 cells in each layer while Themos's implementation uses 2-layer BLSTM with 512 cells.

+## Update

+*2020-06-06*: Please check https://github.com/mpc001/Lipreading_using_Temporal_Convolutional_Networks for our lipreading model which can easily achieve 85.5% on LRW dataset.

 ## Dependencies

 * python 2.7